toberoni/tobiasmikula-website/src/content/post/sqlite3-full-text-search-elixir.md

 ## Ecto schema for our FTS5 table

-Let's add a schema in `.lib/chatter/search/messages_search.ex` to use our "messages_searches" table with Ecto:
+Let's add a schema in `.lib/chatter/search/messages_search.ex` to use our _messages_search_ table with Ecto:

 ```elixir
 defmodule Chatter.Search.MessagesSearch do